aws/aws-sdk-js-v3/packages/credential-provider-web-identity/README.md

 ### Supported configuration

-This configuration supports all the input parameters from [sts:AssumeWithWebIdentity](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-sts/modules/assumerolewithwebidentityrequest.html)API.
+This configuration supports all the input parameters from [sts:AssumeWithWebIdentity](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-sts/modules/assumerolewithwebidentityrequest.html) API.
 The following options are supported:

 - `roleArn` - The Amazon Resource Name (ARN) of the role that the caller is assuming.
 - `webIdentityToken` - The OAuth 2.0 access token or OpenID Connect ID token that is provided by the identity provider.